 5) Special love: Don’t forget to give special attention to your typical kid.
 Support them with one-to-one time, and consider basing a family holiday around their interests.

 6) Educate: Hep your typical child understand their brother/sister’s condition.
-They should know that it is not contagious, what to expect and, if they are old enough, talk about your plans for the future of your SEN child.
+They should know that it is not contagious, what to expect and, if they are old enough, talk about your plans for the future of your child with a disability.

 7) Listen: let them express their feelings to you.
 It may be difficult to listen to their complaints, and it may feel hard them to be fully expressive since they may fear offending you.
 Encourage them to be frank, even though their opinions may be hard to hear.
 If you and your child are struggling with this dialogue, consider counselling.